Brecon Beacons Mountain weather forecast table

 Temperature

-- Freezing level Well above summits.
+- Freezing level 800 m rising above summits by midday.

 Low cloud and visibility